Kal-El-Git/PythonML/README.md

 # pythonML
-Based on examples in Building Machine Learning System with Python
+Based on examples in Building Machine Learning System with Python and Machine Learning in Action